hmrc/python-cookiecutter/{{cookiecutter.project_name}}/README.md

 It would cause [Infrastructure's Jenkins](https://jenkins.tools.management.tax.service.gov.uk/) to pick up the Jenkinsfile and generate a pipeline for your lambda.

+##### Important Note _!!_
+The generated Jenkinsfile include platsec's deployment buckets - please take care to change the Jenkinsfile to deploy to your team's appropriate buckets _!!_

 Once the lambda is packaged and uploaded to S3, it can be accessed by terraform.
 {%- elif cookiecutter.type == "package" %}
 Create a PR for this file: